puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/emond.md

 # Emond

-macOS Event Monitor Daemon (`Emond`) is a srvices that allows users to register rules to perform actions when specific events are triggered, for example "system startup". `Emond` can be leveraged to acheive persistence on macOS.
+macOS Event Monitor Daemon (`Emond`) is a service that allows users to register rules to perform actions when specific events are triggered, for example "system startup". `Emond` can be leveraged to achieve persistence on macOS.
 Starting on macOS Ventura (13) `emond` has been removed.

 Other Parsers: